bobby060/lightswitch/README.md

 # lightswitch
-A command line utility for starting/stopping Ec2 instances
+A command line utility for starting/stopping Ec2 instances.

+AWS CLI doesn't offer convenient ways to start/stop instances, so I created lightswitch to make it easier.